Hi, I’m Autumn. I’m an experienced lawyer who helps high-achieving and ambitious entrepreneurs reach their big goals, faster and smarter.

 We help businesses kick it up to the next level

-We also work one-on-one with clients across the U.S. on retainer as their outside general counsel.
-We provide ongoing legal support, with a monthly or quarterly legal check-up to discuss how to achieve their next big goal and problem-solve any issues that have come up in their business.
+We also work one-on-one with clients across the U.S. on individual projects, through our Get Legit service, and on retainer as your outside general counsel.
+We provide ongoing legal support, with a regular legal check-up to discuss how to achieve their next big goal and problem-solve any issues that have come up in their business.

 I am licensed to practice law in Tennessee, and help businesses on intellectual property and business matters.